ClintH/ixfx-demos/audio/oscillator/README.md

 Demonstates starting and controlling an oscillator.

 Pointer x/y are mapped to relative values and saved into state.
-In `useState`, these values are used to calculate frequency and gain values.
+In `use`, these values are used to calculate frequency and gain values.

 If the pointer is released or goes outside of the element, the _gain_ (ie. volume) is set to zero.
 This is because `OscillatorNode`s are not designed to be stopped and restarted.